 West Africa has cachet and soul.
 Home to stunning landscapes and inhabited by an astonishing diversity of peoples, this is the perfect destination to explore the expanse of rich culture and deep tradition found on this beautiful continent.

 From the Sahara to tropical rainforests, from volcanic outcrops to stony depressions in the desert's heart, West Africa is an extraordinary sweep of iconic African terrain.
 There are many West African views that will define your journey: an oasis-like clearing in the heart of a rainforest; stirring sand dunes sculpted to perfection by the wind; a gloriously deserted arc of sand along a gloriously deserted coastline; and improbably shaped rocky outcrops in the heart of the Sahel.
 And through it all runs one of Africa's longest rivers, the Niger.

-The mosaic of peoples who inhabit West Africa is one of the region's most beguiling characteristics.
-The sheer number of peoples who call the region home will take your breath away.
-Drawing in a little nearer, you'll discover that traditions survive in West Africa like nowhere else on the continent, revealing themselves in fabulous festivals, irresistible music and the mysterious world of masks and secret societies.
+The diversity of people who inhabit West Africa is one of the region's most beguiling characteristics.
+The sheer number of communities who call the region home will take your breath away.
+Drawing in a little nearer, you'll discover that traditions have survived colonial atrocities in West Africa like nowhere else on the continent, revealing themselves in fabulous festivals, irresistible music and the mysterious world of masks and secret societies.
 These are peoples whose histories are epic and whose daily struggles are similarly so.
 West Africa is in-your-face, full-volume Lagos or the quiet solitude of an indigo-clad nomad – not to mention everything in between.

 A Musical Soundtrack